 There are times in life when a little bacon is in order: this is one of them.
-Of course, if you are vegetarian you can completely leave it out, but this seems to be a case of ‘a little goes a long way’ in the splurge department.
+Of course, if you are vegetarian you can completely leave it out of this recipe for spaghetti squash fritters, but this seems to be a case of ‘a little goes a long way’ in the splurge department.

 As with all of my recipes, I tried making this as lean as possible while giving it a heap of flavour.
 I experimented with a lot of variables (some good, some NOT), and found that there is a reason that the term ‘fritter’ = fried (actually looked it up).
 According to Wikipedia it also means ‘to waste little by little’: what a coincidence, I ALSO managed to do that with my entire day!
 Ok, back on track.
 I mention this only because you do need a bit extra oil to get these crispy.
 Completely up to you, but I’m personally not afraid of using a bit of oil and cutting back elsewhere to balance it all out.

 No matter what you do, these won’t stay crispy for long given the moisture content of the squash, so eat them ASAP.
 If you enjoy them half as much as I did that won’t be an issue!
 I’m not done experimenting as I have a couple more tricks up my sleeve, I will keep you posted if I discover any new and genius tweaks to the recipe!

 - 4 cups cooked spaghetti squash (see below on how to prepare the squash)

 - 2 eggs

 - 1/2 cup flour (can substitute gluten-free flour blend – I recommend Patricia Chuey’s)